kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System-1/README.md

 1. Sidebar and Header Bar Improvements: Currently, both have a fixed height and are scrollable.

-2. Update log page refinement.
+2. Recent Activity Log Page Refinement.

-3. General UI refinement.
+3. General UI Refinement.